TcMenu/tcMenu/README.md

 [Build your menu now with web designer](https://designer.thecoderscorner.com)

-A menu library and designer UI for Arduino and mbed that is modular enough to support different input methods, display modules and IoT / remote control methods.
-TcMenu is more than just an Arduino menu library, think of it as a framework for building IoT applications that includes the ability to render menus locally onto a display.
+tcMenu is a modular, cross‑platform UI framework for embedded devices.
+It provides a structured menu system, flexible input handling, portable rendering, and optional IoT/remote control integration.
+More than an Arduino menu library, tcMenu helps you build complete embedded applications with consistent UI behaviour across Arduino, mbed, STM32, ESP32, PicoSDK and more.

 https://github.com/user-attachments/assets/cdd26e29-db7b-444f-b681-079de567a04e

-Get started building your menu right away using [Web based TcMenu Designer Turbo](https://designer.thecoderscorner.com), it takes care of building the core menu code and putting any callback functions into your sketch file.
+Get started building your menu right away using the [web‑based TcMenu Designer](https://designer.thecoderscorner.com).
+It generates all core menu code for you and places callback stubs directly into your sketch or source files.

-Think of the designer like a form designer in the desktop domain.
-Furthermore, It's non-destructive on the sketch file, so can be round tripped during development.
+The designer works much like a form designer in desktop development — you define the structure, behaviour, and appearance, and the tool handles the boilerplate.
+It’s also fully non‑destructive: your application code remains yours, and you can round‑trip safely throughout development.

-TcMenu organisation invests a lot of time and resources into making this open source product which is used by literally thousands of users.
-Releasing a UI, renting server space cost more than you'd think.
-Please consider at least making this project cost-neutral to me by using either option to sponsor the project.
+TcMenu is an open‑source project used by thousands of developers across Arduino, STM32, ESP32, PicoSDK and more.
+Hosting the designer, maintaining the infrastructure, and developing new features all take real time and cost.
+If you find TcMenu valuable, please consider helping keep the project cost‑neutral by sponsoring its development.

 Sponsor me on [GitHub](https://github.com/TcMenu/tcMenu) (this repository).